Bombebøssen: History

 Sømandsstiftelsen Bombebøssen was founded on 2 November 1819 by kommandør Peter Norden Sølling.
 Sølling was born in 1758 in Kristianssand in Norway to Danish parents and enrolled at the Naval Academy in Copenhagen at age 12.
 He later worked for several of the large trading companies and served as captain on voyages to China.

 After the English Wars, he became a Waterscout in Copenhagen.
 The loss of the Danish fleet in 1807 and the national bankruptcy in 1813 led to difficult times for the Danish maritime sector and severe unemployment for the many Danish seamen.
 Sølling witnessed the hardships of the seamen through his work and decided to take action, asking the king for permission to collect money for the establishment of a home for indigent seamen.
-He converting a 200-pound bomb from the 1807 bombardment which had been found in Dybensgade into a mite box.
+He converted a 200-pound bomb from the 1807 bombardment, which had been found in Dybensgade, into a mite box.
 The institution first opened in two rented rooms at Wilders Plads in 1921.

-In 1825, Sølling acquired a property on the corner ofDybensgade and Skvaldergade, close to St Nicolas' Church, which provided housing for 50 residents.
+In 1825, Sølling acquired a property on the corner ofDybensgade and Skvaldergade (now Nikolajgade 20/Dybensgade 20), close to St Nicolas' Church, which provided housing for 50 residents.
 In 1840 the institution moved to a new building in Brogade (No. 8) where the Ministry of Foreign Affairs stands today.
 The current building on Overgaden oven Vandet No. 48 was built in 1894.
 In 1954, Bombebøssen moved to a new building in Dronningensgade.